[The Violet Family East of the Cascade Mts.]

 Yellow Prairie Violet, Baker's Violet: Viola bakeri (formerly Viola nuttallii var. bakeri) - Upper petals not rusty brown-colored on their backs.
 Flowers 5-12 mm long.
 Leaf blades 2-5 cm long.
 Capsules glabrous.
 Generally limited to the Cascade Mts from Mt.
 Adams south to California.

 Upland Yellow Violet, Wavyleaf Violet: Viola praemorsa ssp. linguifolia (formerly Viola nuttalli var. major) - Backs of upper petals generally rusty brown in color.
 Flowers 8-15 mm long.
 Leaf blades 5-10 cm long, glabrous to moderately hairy, and not noticeably fleshy.
-Blades elliptical in outline.
+Blades elliptical in outline, the base tapering to the petiole.
 Capsules mostly hairy.
 Generally found east of the Cascade Mts., extending westward into the Siskiyou Mts. in southwest Oregon.

 Valley Yellow Violet: Viola vallicola (formerly Viola nuttallii var. vallicola) - Backs of upper petals generally rusty brown in color.
 Flowers 8-15 mm long.
 Leaf blades less than 5 cm long, glabrous to sparsely haired, ovate to ovate-lanceolate in outline with truncate or subcordate base.
 Capsules glabrous.
 Generally found east of the Cascade Mts.